 A study of Hebrew verbs and syntax of Hebrew sentences.
 Emphasis will be placed upon the continued acquisition of vocabulary and the translation of passages from the Hebrew Bible.
-Spring, odd years.
+Spring. odd vears.

 Prerequisite: BLA 2431.
-Four semester hours

-BIBLICAL LANGUAGES 4121.
-BIBLICAL LANGUAGE ASSISTANT.
+BIBLICAL LANGUAGES 4121, BIBLICAL LANGUAGE ASSISTANT.
 Students will serve as assistants in the elementary Greek or Hebrew courses.
 Duties may include grading, tutoring, periodically meeting a class, and other duties as assigned by the professor.
 May be repeated to a maximum of three credit hours.
 Offered on demand.
+Prerequisite: Consent of instructor.
+One semester hour

-BIBLICAL LANGUAGES 4321.
-ADVANCED GREEK.
+BIBLICAL LANGUAGES 4321, ADVANCED GREEK.